Augustin van de Werve

-Auguste II Marie Henri van de Werve (1764–1793), baron of Lichtaert, formed part of a very old, important and noble family of Antwerp.
+Auguste II Marie Henri van de Werve (1764–1793), baron of Lichtaert, formed part of a noble family of Antwerp.

 Family

-He was the only child of Charles IV Bernard van de Werve, 2nd Count of Vosselaer and countess née Hubertine de Gilman.
+Augustin was the only child of Charles IV Bernard van de Werve, 2nd Count of Vosselaer and countess née Hubertine de Gilman.
 When his father inherited the title of count of Vorsselaer, Augustin became baron of Lichtaert as wire elder of the count of Vorsselaer.
-But he died before his father, and never became count of Vorsselaer.
+He would never become Count, however, as he died before his father.